NodeReplacer/Enter-The-Gungeon-LocalCoOpFixer/README.md

 The issue arises in practice:
 1. Chests still only give one item, but enemies have more health.
 2. So you use up more ammo to defeat them, but only have the resources meant for one player.
-3. This results in both players using the default gun almost all the way throughout the entire game except on bosses.
+3. This results in both players using their (awful) default guns almost all the way throughout the entire game except on bosses.
 In a game about interesting guns, the players cannot use guns.
 4. Dying replaces chests with a "rescue" chest that respawns the dead player.
 Further depriving players of guns/resources.
 5. No difficulty or balance is worth compromising the foundational concept of the game, therefore this mod was created.